 - My Final Opinion

-As our daily lives get busier and more bustling with time, it has became harder and harder to fit a slot into our schedule for some exercises to shape up our health.
-One of the most popular exercise regime is biking: It effectively burns away the fat in our lower body and strengthen our muscles there, also increasing our overall strength and stamina in the process.
+As our daily lives get busier and more bustling with time, it has become harder and harder to fit a slot into our schedule for some exercises to shape up our health.
+One of the most popular exercise regimes is biking: It effectively burns away the fat in our lower body and strengthens our muscles there, also increasing our overall strength and stamina in the process.

 However, one thing still stands: Not a lot of people nowadays have the time necessary to actually take a leisure bike in the park or across the city.
 That is where stationary exercise bike comes into the picture.
 You can easily have the same effects as actually biking outside with one, and that is exactly why it is becoming much more popular today.